Learning you need a joint replacement raises a lot of questions.

 Long-term recovery from joint replacement

-Earll follows up with patients about six weeks after surgery.
+Your care team will follow up with you about six weeks after surgery.

-“At that point, they’re seeing the light at the end of the tunnel, but there can be issues for a few months,” he said.
+“At that point, they’re seeing the light at the end of the tunnel, but there can be issues for a few months,” said Dr. Earll.

-Patients can ease their way back into a fitness program six to eight weeks after surgery, but for some, it can take longer.
+You can ease your way back into a fitness program six to eight weeks after surgery, but for some, it can take longer.
 Start with low-impact activity, like riding a bike or walking on a treadmill.

-Most patients won’t have long-term limitations and will only need to follow up with their surgeon for X-rays every few years.
+Most patients won’t have long-term limitations and will only need to follow up with their surgeon for X-rays every five years.
+Joint replacements last upwards of 20 years.

 If I have my right knee replaced how long before I can drive